The 2018 Mental Health and Wellbeing in Scotland’s Schools conference: Sharing ideas, experiences and good practice

 As the emphasis shifts toward early intervention and prevention, there is an increasing need to share ideas and experiences; identify effective models of service delivery and highlight existing examples of good practice – within schools and between schools and wider integrated children’s services.

 To this end, the Scottish Government has launched a Youth Commission on Mental Health Services earlier this year.
 The Commission, with members aged 14-22, will work with Government to help shape the future of mental health support services for young people.
-In addition, Audit Scotland is currently working on a national audit into children and young people’s mental health.
-To be published just before the conference, the audit will examine how effectively children and young people’s mental health services, across all four tiers of CAMHS, are being delivered and funded.
+In addition, Audit Scotland has just published on a national audit into children and young people’s mental health, examining how effectively children and young people’s mental health services, across all four tiers of CAMHS, are being delivered and funded.

 David Cameron, Educational Consultant

 - Early intervention and prevention – the role of schools

 "Sharing CAMHS between a Local Authority and NHS Board: the benefits of an Integrated Children’s Service in Highland"

 Bernadette Cairns, Head of Additional Support Services, Highland Council